 1. Install using pip

-To run the application, if the python3 site_packages are in your PATH, simply type
+To run the application, if the Python 3 scripts (bin) directory is in your PATH, simply type (all lowercase):

 Location: entry in the response, e.g.

 Tip: To create an application launcher for linux distributions like Ubuntu, create a text file named

 pygpsclient.desktop with the following content (edited for your particular environment) and copy this to the

 [Desktop Entry] Type=Application Terminal=false Name=PyGPSClient Icon=/home/user/.local/lib/python3.9/site-packages/pygpsclient/resources/pygpsclient.ico Exec=/home/user/.local/bin/pygpsclient

 The following Python libraries are required (these will be installed automatically if using pip to install PyGPSClient):

 python3 -m pip install --upgrade pygnssutils pyserial Pillow requests

 To install PyGPSClient manually, download and unzip this repository and run: